 The primary ingredient needed in this dish is the ricotta.
 This cheese is a cut above the rest because of the plethora of vitamins and minerals it contains.
 It is rich in protein and contains vitamins A, B, calcium, zinc, a high concentration of phosphorus, and low amounts of sodium.

-We also eliminated sugar from the ingredients and replaced it with erythritol instead.
+I also eliminated sugar from the ingredients and replaced it with erythritol instead.
 This sweetener does not have carbohydrates and calories, perfect for your keto diet.

 If erythritol is not available, you can always substitute it with stevia sweetener or experiment with no sweetener at all.